IDNameDescriptionLinksSegmentsActions

 118Middleton Rail TrailThe 4.5-mile Middleton Rail Trail features a mix of stone dust and natural surfaces, with some sections requiring short road connections.
 Key landmarks include Boston Brook wetlands, Emerson Pond, Ipswich River views, and historic sites like the Old Town Hall and former train stations.
 Public parking is available at Central Street near Howe Manning School, 210 Maple Street, Mortalo’s Canoe Landing on Maple Street, and along Maple Street and Gregory Street near East Street.
 Ideal for walking, biking, and enjoying local history.4

-119East Bay Bike PathThe East Bay Bike Path is the first multi-town bike path we built in Rhode Island.
+119East Bay Bike PathThe East Bay Bike Path is the first multi-town bike path built in Rhode Island.
 It travels 14.5 miles from India Point Park in Providence to Independence Park in Bristol, passing many state and local parks and recreation areas.
 Connecting neighborhoods, schools and business districts, the path is popular with commuting cyclists heading into Providence.8

 120Province Lands Bike Trail6